base/base/docs/specs/governance/alligator.md

 ## Overview

 The `Alligator` contract implements advanced delegation features for the `GovernanceToken` contract.
-It is based on the Alligator V2 contract, with the following modifications from AlligatorOP:

-- uses hashed proxy rules to reduce calldata size

-- assumes one proxy per owner

-- uses proxies without deploying them

-- casts votes in batch directly to governor

-- adds alternative methods to limit the sender's voting power when casting votes

-- implements upgradeable version of the contract

-- adds method for casting multiple by signature

-## Integration with `GovernanceToken`
+Our goal is to shift the logic from the `GovernanceToken` contract to the `Alligator` contract.
 The `Alligator` contract integrates with the `GovernanceToken` contract through a hook-based approach.
-The `GovernanceToken` contract calls the `Alligator` contract's `afterTokenTransfer` function after a token transfer.
+Concretely, the `GovernanceToken` contract calls the `Alligator` contract's `afterTokenTransfer` function after a token transfer.
 This allows the `Alligator` contract to consume the hooks and update its delegation and checkpoint mappings accordingly.
-If either of the addresses passed as arguments to `afterTokenTransfer`, `from` and `to`, have not been migrated, `Alligator` copies the address's delegation and checkpoint data from the `GovernanceToken` contract to its own state.
+If either of the addresses passed as arguments to `afterTokenTransfer`, `from` and `to`, have not been migrated to the `Alligator` contract, `Alligator` copies the address's delegation and checkpoint data from the `GovernanceToken` contract to its own state (migrating the address).
+The `Alligator` contract also provides a method for validating subdelegation rules and partial delegation allowances.

+This implementation is based on the [Alligator V5 contract](https://github.com/voteagora/governor/blob/main/src/alligator/AlligatorOP_V5.sol), the most recent version of the Alligator contract.

 ## Governor